Wearing a mask could land Kansans free gift cards

 Thanks to a grant from the Kansas Leadership Center, GLSEN was able to bring their idea to life.
 The non-profit members are giving out a thousand dollars worth of Dillon’s gift cards.

-“They just wanted to catch people being responsible and make it a positive instead of talking about people who aren’t doing it correctly,” said Liz Hamor, GLSEND Kansas Chapter director.
+“They just wanted to catch people being responsible and make it a positive instead of talking about people who aren’t doing it correctly,” said Liz Hamor, GLSEN Kansas Chapter director.

 Mask and you shall receive is their slogan.